Mayurifag/ideal-browser-configuration/README.md

 - Set default browser
 - Unset 'Enable Container Tabs'
-- "Colors..." button > Background -> Set dark
 - Unset 'Check your spelling as you type'
 - Settings for applications by your tastes.
 Suggesting pdf/torrent changes.
 - Unset 'Use recommended perfomance settings' -> Unset 'Use hardware acceleration when available'
-- Unset 'Enable picture-in-picture video controls'

-Nothing to do at «Home» section.
+- Network Settings -> Enable DNS-over-HTTPS

+### Home

+- Set blank pages

 ### Search